 Bo He (Herba Menta Halocalycis) – Used here because it benefits the liver qi and has a cooling effect given when the liver qi stagnates it creates heat.
 It has been added here to enhance the Chai Hu (bupleurum) function of dispersing the liver qi.

 Your Personalised Chinese Herbal Prescription

-Ilana Sowter is a renowned practitioner both having treated PMS for over 8 years experience with Acupuncture and Chinese Herbs in Auckland.
-Acupuncture is very effective at moving the stuck energy and allowing you to feel good again before your period.
+Ilana Sowter is a renowned practitioner both having treated PMS for over 10 years experience with Acupuncture and Chinese Herbs in Melbourne.
+Acupuncture is very effective at moving the stuck energy and ease you into feeling good again before your period.